smu-iot20-g7/documentation/docs/src/journal/fsr-rfid.md

 As the solution is just a proof-of-concept, we only have the budget to install our solution on 1 of the few trolleys in the hawker center.
 Hence, data collected will only reflects a sector of the hawker center.
 However, to make best use of our current limitation, we chose the trolley situated closest to our hawker stall based on our observation of where most of the patrons will likely to be seated at, after purchasing their food, so we could maximize our coverage of the hawker center.

 ### Limited range of RFID sensor
 The RFID sensor only had a detection range of 5-7CM, which are only detectable near contact.
 Hence, tray has to be placed in a precise position for the RFID sensor to detect.
 To overcome this solution, our team have pasted 2 RFID stickers on both side of the tray to ensure that the RFID sensor is able to detect the tray accurately.
+RFID range will also be affected with any metal product nearby, for our solution we overcome this by putting a styrofoam board between the sensors and the metal cabinet to reduce the impact on our RFID reader.

 ## Key Benefits Of Our Solution
 The key benefits includes: